cmvandrevala/cmvandrevala.github.io/teaching/phy/202/lesson-plans/electric-potential.md

   - Relationship between electric field and electric potential
   - Electric potential due to discrete charge distributions
   - Electric potential due to continuous charge distributions
+objectives:
+  - Calculate the electric potential some distance away from a point charge
+  - Determine the orientation of electric field lines in relation to equipotential surfaces
+  - Determine how the density of equipotential lines affects the strength of the electric field
+  - Explain how electric potential lines are similar to a topographical map
 ---

-## 🎯 Objectives

-* Calculate the electric potential some distance away from a point charge
-* Determine the orientation of electric field lines in relation to equipotential surfaces
-* Determine how the density of equipotential lines affects the strength of the electric field
-* Explain how electric potential lines are similar to a topographical map

 ## 📋 Sequence